 Put simply, metaverse opens up an alternative 3D world where people can roam around as avatars, attend concerts, shop, play games, attend meetings—pretty much everything you’d do in the real world.
 Thus, it comes as no surprise that many are defining the metaverse as the future of the Internet.

 While Meta (formerly Facebook) CEO Mark Zuckerberg predicts it will take around five to ten years for its metaverse to fruition, several metaverses already exist.
 In fact, some have even existed for years.
 While the earliest version of metaverse was not backed by blockchain technology, many recent ones are built on various blockchains.
-Similarly, while the meaning of metaverse has remained more or less the same, over the years, these virtual worlds have come a long way to integrate NFTs and more into the ecosystem.

 The gaming company, Epic Games has already established a virtual world in its massively multiplayer online role-playing game (MMORPG), Fortnite.
 Epic Games CEO, Tim Sweeney, has long been vocal about his plans for building a metaverse.
 His vision, according to The Washington Post, is to create a “digitized communal space where users can mingle freely with brands and one another in ways that permit self-expression and spark joy.”